Raymond W. Gibbs Jr.: Metaphors

 Gibbs does most of his research working with metaphor and how people understand and use them in speech.
 Linguistic metaphors, such as resemblance metaphors which are in the form of "A is B" are seen as expressing common characteristics between the A and the B in the form "A is B".
-For example, "lawyers are sharks" is not meant to be taking literally as lawyers are predatory fish that live in the ocean.
-But as a way to infer that lawyers and sharks share the same qualities such as aggressiveness, and ceaseless effort to attain their goals with little regard to others in their path.
-But these metaphorical statements can do more than just assert a meaning.
-Gibbs says that they can also strengthen already existing assumptions about lawyers and therefore can be used in a social pragmatic way.
-Gibbs conducted a couple experiments in order to examine whether people inferred different pragmatic message when reading both metaphors and non-metaphors, the speed in which they could understand them.
+For example, "lawyers are sharks" is not meant to be taken literally as it is a metaphor, but it is a way to infer that lawyers and sharks share the same qualities such as aggressiveness, and ceaseless effort to attain their goals with little regard to others in their path.
+Gibbs says these metaphorical statements do not just assert a meaning, they can also strengthen already existing assumptions about lawyers and therefore can be used in a social pragmatic way.
+Gibbs conducted a couple of experiments in order to examine whether people inferred different pragmatic message when reading both metaphors and non-metaphors, the speed in which they could understand them.
 And also in comparing the effort needed to infer pragmatic messages between the two types.
 The first experiment was aimed to find out if could infer different pragmatic messages form metaphorical phrases.
 Gibbs found that in general, people understand not only the metaphorical meanings of the statements, but that they also can have different pragmatic implications for different contexts.
 He then did the same thing but this time without metaphorical phrases and found that pragmatic messages associated with understand non-metaphors is about the same as those associated with interpreting metaphors.

 Gibbs also did some research on XYZ metaphors and how people interpret and explain them.
 He found that there are many different ways in which people are able to do this.
 Gibbs names several theoretical perspectives that could explain the different aspects of the data that they collected.
 Such as conceptual blending theory, conceptual metaphor theory, and relevance theory.
 A comparison view says that people begin processing a metaphor by first lining up the representations of both the source and the target concepts.
 He also mentions that there is an alternative view that claims metaphors are understood better when using class-inclusion categorization processes instead of comparison statement.
 Gibbs mentions that it is not yet clear to present a theories that is better than the others to explain his interpretive results.
 However he does say that it is clear that "any future theoretical proposal on XYZ metaphors must deal with the complexity of people's interpretations, and not simply assume that all XYZ metaphors express the same type of meaning at the same level of detail."